 - Under a structural overhang

-- Firepits in Howard County must be equipped with spark arrestors, such as a metal, mesh screen, to prevent the ejection of flammable debris.
+- Firepits, chimineas, luminaries, and similar devices in Howard County must be equipped with spark arrestors, such as a metal, mesh screen, to prevent the ejection of flammable debris.

 - The total burn area cannot exceed 3 ft. in diameter and 2 ft. in height.